loungefest/11ty-netlify-website/artist/cha-wa-usa.md

 grooves that are impossible to resist.”

-"I’ve seen the future of New Orleans music and its name is Cha Wa." - Paste “Powerful, relatable, vibrant.” - NPR All Things Considered "Cha Wa, with bass lines played on sousaphone plus trumpet and two trombones, bring the city's brass band tradition to bear.
-Add sick jazz-funk guitar, and...full-beaded holiday regalia, and the result was a portable Mardi Gras Dance Party!" - Rolling Stone “Cha Wa blends Mardi Gras Indian tradition and modern pop magic.” – No Depression
+"I’ve seen the future of New Orleans music and its name is Cha Wa." - Paste

+“Powerful, relatable, vibrant.” - NPR All Things Considered

+"Cha Wa, with bass lines played on sousaphone plus trumpet and two trombones, bring- the city's brass band tradition to bear.
+Add sick jazz-funk guitar, and...full-beaded holiday regalia, and the result was a portable Mardi Gras Dance Party!" - Rolling Stone

+“Cha Wa blends Mardi Gras Indian tradition and modern pop magic.” – No Depression